Raghav2018/SecondLife/README.md

 Windows, OS X & Linux:

-* Create exrernal reference to JavaScript and CSS files appropriately.
+* Create external references to JavaScript and CSS files appropriately.
-Or use the html file with embedded script and style.
+Or use the All-In-One HTML file with embedded script and style.

 * Generate Google Maps JavaScript API [here](https://developers.google.com/maps/documentation/javascript/get-api-key).
 Use this key to refer Google Maps JavaScript API

 ## Future enhancements

-* Collect more data on trauma centers and decouple data from js file and create new file.
+* Collect more data on trauma centers and decouple data from js file.
+Find alternatives for data storage.
-* Filter by city/zip code to minimize number of route calculation
+* Filter by city/zip code to minimize the number of route calculation.
 * Calculate route based on all possible travel modes.
-* Find best route by including other parameters like traffic, driving mode and distance.
+* Find the best route by including other parameters like traffic, driving mode and distance.
 * Read current location using browser API
 * Create responsive UI.
-* Provide list of other options and launch google maps on selection.
+* Provide a list of other options and launch google maps on selection.

 ## About me